glaucopater/remiders-wc/readme.md

 - build: build the application
 - lint: check for linting errors

+Note:
+CORS should be enabled in order to let the architecture work.
+Look at the given netlify toml file if you need help.

 Env Variables:
 ---
-VITE_REMOTE_MFE_URL: a remote microfrontend / web component url
+- VITE_REMOTE_MFE_URL: a remote microfrontend / web component url
-VITE_REMOTE_MFE_NAME: the name of the web component
+- VITE_REMOTE_MFE_NAME: the name of the web component